-Duns records the lowest footfall of the surveyed towns and the second lowest busiest count point (see figure 3); this partly reflects the town's low population.
-After a 9% increase last year, Duns had another increase this year of 23%; one of only two towns to have an increase on last year.
+Duns records the lowest footfall of the surveyed towns and the second lowest busiest count point (see figure 3); this partly reflects the town's low population of 2887.
+After footfall increasing in Duns in 2022 by 23%, the town had an 18% decrease: with the footfall count equalling the 2021 count.
 The highest levels of footfall recorded in the town continues to be in Market Square.

 Duns has an above average retail unit vacancy rate.
-Since the footfall counts began in 2007, Duns footfall has shown a general downward trend, although Figure 2 shows some intermittent ups and downs over the years, pre 2020.
+Since the footfall counts began in 2007, Duns footfall, although decreasing following the global economic downturn in 2007/8, has had intermittent ups and downs over the years, before and after 2020.